+LCD "HELLO, WORLD"

+TEMPERATURE SENSOR

-LCD "HELLO, WORLD" TEMPERATURE SENSOR "DIY WHO AM I?"GAME A В c
+"DIY WHO AM 1?"GAME

 Ah, robots.
 One of the most iconic and exciting electronics applications.
 In this project, you will learn all about DC motors and motor drivers by building your own robot!
 You'll first learn motor control basics.
 Then you'll control a tethered robot by sending it commands over serial.
 Last, you will unleash your robot by removing the tether and making it autonomous!
 By adding a distance sensor, the robot can learn how to avoid obstacles.